How to Buy Project Management Software That Won't Choke at 5,000 Tasks

 The reality

-ClickUp's 'unlimited' hits performance walls at 8,000+ tasks where searches take 15+ seconds and board views become unusable.
-The real limit is your sanity, not their pricing page.
+ClickUp's 'unlimited' hits performance walls at high task counts where searches slow to a crawl and board views become unusable.
+The real limit isn't the pricing page; it's the platform's ability to render and search at scale.

 Advanced Automation Workflows